lucasjoliveau/doc/en/developer/reference/frontend/registries.md

 ### Effect registry

 The `effects` registry contains the implementations of all available effects.
-See the section on the [effect service](services.html#frontend-services- effect-registry) for more details.
+See the section on the [effect service](services#frontend-services- effect-registry) for more details.

 ### Formatter registry